-The deadline for formal submission to DfE for consideration as Core Maths is 13 October 2014.
-This will be via a short form which DfE will send out to awarding organisations to complete.
+The deadline for formal submission to DfE for consideration as Core Maths qualifications is 30 October 2015.
+This will be via a short form which DfE will send out to awarding organisations that have expressed an intention to submit a qualification.

-Ofqual will provide information or advice as relevant for each qualification to DfE covering the characteristics as set out in section 2.
+Ofqual will provide information on each regulated qualification to DfE covering the characteristics as set out in section 2.